Apparent nonlinear damping triggered by quantum fluctuations: Quantum and noisy solution in the Gaussian regime

 \subsection{Assumptions and small quantities}

-We assume that the thermal fluctuations, as well as the nonlinearity, slightly move the quantum state away from a coherent state of amplitude $\langle\hat a\rangle$.
+We assume that the thermal fluctuations, as well as the nonlinearity, have a small effect on the system.
 This approximation comes in two forms.
-First we will assume the thermal fluctuations entering through the noise term $\hat s$ to be small through the condition
+First, we will assume the thermal fluctuations entering through the noise term $\hat s$ to be small through the condition

 Secondly, we will assume the anharmonicity to be small, through the condition

 In this regime, it is practical to express the equations using the deviation $\hat d$ from the steady-state expectation values of the operators involved in the dynamics.
 For $\hat a$, this means we will write